-Garnacha and Pinot Noir are fruity, low-tannin red wines.
-What are tannins?
+Why Garnacha and Pinot Noir?
+They’re fruity, low-tannin red wines.
 Tannins are naturally-occurring compounds in grape skins, seeds and stems that can make the wine taste bitter or astringent.
 Cabernet Sauvignon, for example, is high in tannins.

 2) Fresh ripe fruit

 Fruit infuses the wine with fresh flavor and sweetness, and gives the sangria a fun confetti vibe.
 I always squeeze half of an orange into the sangria, then thinly slice the other half.
 I use lemon instead of lime based on a tip from America’s Test Kitchen.

 Then I add seasonal fruit—I love to use strawberries or peaches in the warmer months, and apples and pears in cooler months.
 Any combination will do!

 Brandy turns wine into a true cocktail and adds some kick.
 You don’t need to spend a lot on brandy.
 I used E & J Brandy VSOP for this sangria.

 In the mood for a more mellow, lower-alcohol content sangria?
 You can skip the brandy, use less of it, or dilute the sangria with some club soda.

 You know I’m conservative with sweeteners, but sometimes a tiny bit helps balance the flavor of the brandy and rounds out the flavors.
 I also try to use natural sweetener when I can, and I’m excited to share that maple syrup is surprisingly awesome in sangria!